Ozone Park: Politics and government

 In the 2016 Presidential election, most precincts in Ozone Park voted for the Democratic Party candidate, Hillary Clinton, over her Republican Party opponent Donald Trump by a margin of over 50%.

 Ozone Park is split between 5th, and 7th.
 These districts are represented by Gregory Meeks and Nydia Velazquez, respectively, as of 2018.

-Ozone Park is part of the 10th,and 15th State Senate districts, represented by James Sanders Jr., and Joseph Addabbo Jr. respectively, and the 23rd, 31st, and 38th State Assembly districts, represented by Stacey Pheffer Amato, Khaleel Anderson, and Jenifer Rajkumar respectively.
-It is part of Districts 28 and 32 in the New York City Council, respectively represented by Adrienne Adams and Joann Ariola.
+Ozone Park is part of the 10th, and 15th State Senate districts, represented by James Sanders Jr., and Joseph Addabbo Jr. respectively, and the 23rd, 31st, and 38th State Assembly districts, represented by Stacey Pheffer Amato, Khaleel Anderson, and Jenifer Rajkumar respectively.
+It is part of Districts 28, 29 and 32 in the New York City Council, respectively represented by Adrienne Adams Lynn Schulman and Joann Ariola.

 Education

 Ozone Park and Howard Beach generally have a lower rate of college-educated residents than the rest of the city as of 2018.
 While 28% of residents age 25 and older have a college education or higher, 23% have less than a high school education and 49% are high school graduates or have some college education.
 By contrast, 39% of Queens residents and 43% of city residents have a college education or higher.
 The percentage of Ozone Park and Howard Beach students excelling in math rose from 33% in 2000 to 61% in 2011, and reading achievement rose from 37% to 48% during the same time period.

 Ozone Park and Howard Beach's rate of elementary school student absenteeism is less than the rest of New York City.
 In Howard Beach and South Ozone Park, 18% of elementary school students missed twenty or more days per school year, lower than the citywide average of 20%.
 Additionally, 82% of high school students in Ozone Park and Howard Beach graduate on time, more than the citywide average of 75%.